jfalava/link-shortener/README.md

 ## My implementation: "JFA Link Shortener" [Terms of Use](https://link-shortener.jfa.dev/tos)

-## What it requires
+## Requirements

-Core components:

-- A KV-like NoSQL database service, like AWS DynamoDB or Cloudflare KV
+- A KV-like NoSQL database, like AWS DynamoDB or Cloudflare KV
 - A serverless functions provider, like AWS Lambda or Cloudflare Workers
 - A way to interact with the API, like cURL or a frontend UI of any kind